When a hack briefly disabled blue check Twitter users, unverifieds threw a boisterous meme party

 — Caleb (@JackCalebTweets) July 15, 2020

-But all things must come to an end
+But all good things must come to an end

 Verified Twitter: Yo we back